Merlier/httpdumper/README.md

 Options
-  --port          Port which httpdumper will listen to get the request (optional - default: port 3000) --host          Host to forward the requests (optional - if not defined, it will return the body request) --uplaodDir     Host to forward the requests (optional - default : os.tmpdir())
+  --port          Port which httpdumper will listen to get the request (optional - default: port 3000) --host          Host to forward the requests (optional - if not defined, it will return the body request) --uplaodDir     Upload directory with the uploaded files from your requests  (optional - default : os.tmpdir())

 Examples
   $ httpdumper